mohammed840/Loan-Prediction-Machine-Learrning/README.md

 # A Classification Problem which predicts if a loan will get approved or not.

-Dataset- The data has 615 rows and 13 columns.
+Dataset- The data has (614, 13) rows and columns

 Dataset Description-